Nikon D500 vs D70

 Studio photographers will appreciate that the Nikon D500 (unlike the D70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D70 was succeeded by the Nikon D70s.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D500 and D70 can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Nikon D70 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D500 or the Nikon D70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.